flair-for-it/flair-for-it.github.io/README.md

-# flair-for-it.github.io
+Flair for IT Ltd (NZ)

-Flair for IT Ltd (NZ) - Main Website
+Our main website is being improved!

-Under development!
+In the meantime, please contact us at **admin@flairforit.nz**.